CovertLab/vEcoli/doc/reference/stores.rst

     The :py:class:`~ecoli.processes.partition.Requester` and
     :py:class:`~ecoli.processes.partition.Evolver` for each partitioned process
     share the same :py:class:`~ecoli.processes.partition.PartitionedProcess`
     instance.
-This allows instance variables
-    (see
-    :py:data:`~ecoli.processes.polypeptide_elongation.PolypeptideElongation.aa_supply`
-    for an example in
-    :py:class:`~ecoli.processes.polypeptide_elongation.PolypeptideElongation`)
-    to be updated and shared between the :py:meth:`~ecoli.processes.partition.PartitionedProcess.calculate_request`
+This allows instance variables to be updated and shared between the :py:meth:`~ecoli.processes.partition.PartitionedProcess.calculate_request`
     and :py:meth:`~ecoli.processes.partition.PartitionedProcess.evolve_state`
     methods of each :py:class:`~ecoli.processes.partition.PartitionedProcess`.